-TIME LIMITS FO R FINAL PAPER/PROJECT

-PAPER/PROJECT SCHOOL/PROGRAM TIME LIMIT

-Thesis I and II The Creative Writing Programs (MFA) Each thesis registration must be completed in one semester.
-If the student is unable to do so, he/she must re-register and pay for the course again.

-Capstone Graduate Legal Studies 1 Term

-Capstone School of Business 1 Term

-Dissertation I-V School of Business Dissertations should be completed within one-and-a-half to two years.
+- Capstone One term. - Dissertation 1-V Dissertations should be completed within one-and-a-half to two years.

-Capstone Thesis School of Education Students have three consecutive terms, starting with the term of registration, to complete the capstone.
-Students re-register if their capstones are not completed within three consecutive terms.
-The original capstone committee members are not obligated to continue.
-Students are eligible for one extra consecutive-term in the form of a capstone extension, which must be requested by the student.

-Capstone Project School of Education 1 Term
+School of Education

+- Capstone Thesis Students have three

+consecutive terms, starting with the term of

+registration, to complete the capstone.

+Students re-register if their capstones are not

+completed within three consecutive terms.
+The

+original capstone committee members are not

+obligated to continue.
+Students are eligible for

+one extra consecutive-term in the form of a

+capstone extension, which must be requested

+by the student.

+- Capstone Project One term.

-Dissertation I-IV School of Education Dissertations must be completed within the seven-year program time limit.
+- Dissertation I-IV Dissertations must be completed within the seven-year program time limit.
 Extensions may be granted upon request to the department chair.